Why Choose EIU?

 Since 2009, Dr. Robert Colombo and his biological sciences students at EIU have been engaged in measuring and evaluating the effects of efforts to restore fish and macroinvertebrate life in Kickapoo Creek, which was devastated by a 2001 contamination involving approximately 8,000 gallons of furfural.
 Read more...

-Graduate student Lori Neuman-Lee and associate professor Stephen Mullin give insight into Lori's graduate research.
+Graduate student Lori Neuman-Lee and Professor Stephen Mullin give insight into Lori's graduate research.

 Students in the thesis track or internship track take a total of 30 or 32 credits, respectively, which include research, seminar and independent study hours.
 There is no defined set of courses.
 The student and his/her graduate committee design individual study plans dependent on specific needs of the student and project.

-Graduate candidate Wadud Khan and assistant professor Kai Hung give some insight on using the functional genomics approach.
+Graduate candidate Wadud Khan and Associate Professor Kai Hung give some insight on using the functional genomics approach.

 Students in the program are part of an academic community.
 They interact closely with faculty members – both academically and socially.
 They are involved in mentoring of undergraduate students through teaching assistantships and research.